EDP-Project/surviving_ryeng/README.md

-== README

-Surviving RyEng is a web application created by Steve Singh, Dzianis Seniu, and Daniel Van Krieken for the 2014-2015 Engineering Design Project (EDP) at Ryerson University.
+Surviving RyEng is a Ruby on Rails web application created by Steve Singh with the help of Dzianis Seniu and Daniel Van Krieken for the 2014-2015 Engineering Design Project (EDP) at Ryerson University.

-TODO:

-* Implement messaging system

-* Implement likes system

----